 Numerous software applications make use of data modeling processes to give the most seamless customer experience.
 With the changing culture of the world, it is imperative that the data you hold should be altered in a way that best matches the needs of the end customer.
 Ensuring a perfect customer experience is something that many organizations are working on, and this experience can be achieved only through the use of perfect data modeling strategies.

 The Data Modeling Process

 Data modeling serves as a means to complement business modeling and to work towards generating a sufficient database.
-The process for designing a database includes the production of three major schemas: conceptual, logical and physical.
+The process for designing a database includes the production of three major schemas: conceptual, logical, and physical.
 A Data Definition Language is used to convert these schemas into an active database.
-A data model that is fully attributed and covers all major aspects include detailed descriptions for every entity contained within it.
+A data model that is fully attributed and covers all major aspects includes detailed descriptions for every entity contained within it.

 Although data models can be created through the use of numerous methods, there are two methodologies that produce the best model.
 These are known as the bottom-up and top-down data modeling processes.